JoeyJoHa/OLMv1/README.md

 ### Key Features

 - **Catalog Discovery**: List and query available operators from cluster catalogs
-- **Permission Extraction**: Extract RBAC permissions from operator bundle images
-- **Smart RBAC Generation**: Generate appropriate ClusterRoles and Roles based on operator requirements
+- **Smart RBAC Extraction and Generation**: Extract RBAC permissions from operator bundle images and generate appropriate ClusterRoles and Roles based on operator requirements
 - **Multiple Output Formats**: Support for both Kubernetes YAML manifests and Helm values
 - **Configuration Management**: Generate and reuse configuration files for consistent deployments
-- **Live Cluster Integration**: Extract metadata from live OpenShift clusters

 ### Integration with OLMv1 Workflow